just-the-docs/just-the-docs/dev/upgrade_v11.md

 where `{authority}` designates the authority responsible for the definition of this CRS (usually "EPSG" or "OGC"), and where `{version}` designates the specific version of the CRS ("0" (zero) is used if there is no version).

-## 5. `"metadata/geographic/AL/Extent"` has a slightly different name

-`"metadata/geographicalExtent"` -> `"metadata/geographicExtent"`

-It has been renamed to be compliant with ISO19115.

-## 6. Metadata properties are now limited to those 6
+## 5. Metadata properties are now limited to those 6

 ```json
 "metadata": {